MohamedAhmed12/GadMVC_Framework/README.md

 The components of the app:

-App Folder

-	config
+AppFolder:  1.config
                 a. config.php  where you can define  :

-			- the DataBase Parameters (like: db-host, db-name, db-user, db-pass)
+                        - the DataBase Parameters (like: db-host, db-name, db-user, db-pass(

-			- your app ( APP Root, App URL, Site Name models views
+                        - your app ( APP Root, App URL, Site Name(

+2.	models
+3.	views
-Add views for any feature you add to you app like views for posts  and it already have inc
+Add views for any feature you add to you app like views for posts  and it already have
+a.	inc
--	footer.php
+•	footer.php
-- header.php
+•	header.php
 b.	pages
-- index.php
+•	index.php
--	about.php
+•	about.php
 4.	controllers
 extends from main class controller which has view and model methods which define the connection and relation between controllers and each of  ( Views – Models)
 5.	helpers
-		 let you add any helpers (like: redirect function, session mechanism)
+1.	 let you add any helpers (like: redirect function, session mechanism)

 6. Liberaries
 Main libraries that app will need to launch and start working
 a.	core
 App Core Class which create URL & Loads Core Controller
 b.	controller
 The base Controller which Load The Models & Views
 c.	database
  PDO Database Class Used For
-·	Connecting to Database
+•	Connecting to Database
-·	 Create Prepared Statements
+•	 Create Prepared Statements
-·	Bind Values
+•	Bind Values
-·	Return rows & Results
+•	Return rows & Results

 Public
 1. Index.php